 Temporary Amendment Eff.
 August 1, 2001; November 1, 2000;

 Amended Eff.
-June 1, 2008; July 18, 2002.
+June 1, 2008; July 18, 2002;

+Readopted Eff. .

+15A NCAC 02D .1413 is proposed for readoption without substantive changes as follows:

 15A NCAC 02D .1413 SOURCES NOT OTHERWISE LISTED IN THIS SECTION

-(a) The owner or operator of any source of nitrogen oxides, except boilers, indirect-fired process heaters, stationary combustion turbines, or stationary internal combustion engines, at a facility that has the potential to emit 100 tons per year or more of nitrogen oxides or 560 pounds per calendar day or more from May 1 through September 30 shall apply RACT according to Paragraph (b) of this Rule.
+(a) The owner or operator of any source of nitrogen oxides, except boilers, indirect-fired process heaters, stationary combustion turbines, or stationary internal combustion engines, at a facility that has the potential to emit greater than or equal to 100 tons per year of nitrogen oxides or greater than or equal to 560 pounds per calendar day of nitrogen oxides from May 1 through September 30, shall apply RACT pursuant to Paragraph (b) of this Rule.

-(b) To apply RACT to a source of nitrogen oxides covered under this Rule, the owner or operator of the source shall submit;
+(b) To apply RACT to a source of nitrogen oxides covered pursuant to this Rule, the owner or operator of the source shall submit;

 (1) the name and location of the facility;